margold/networking-workshop/presentation.md

 	4. Sockets are a concept, but are shown as files on Unix.
 - "You also might have heard of `netstat`, maybe because you once followed a network security tutorial.
 It does the same thing as `lsof`, but has less options."
 <= FIXME put ps on cheat sheet with correct flags for OSX and Linux
+=> "everything is a file in Unix" mostly means it shows up in the filesystem (look up and confirm)

 Post-Exercise 2:
 - This is a good moment to talk about TCP.